When is the Marathon Shuffle?

 We record time to the closest minute.
 Make sure your number is recorded and let us know if you’d like us to finish as a team (e.g. family, work) in the results.
 Aim to clear the finish chute as soon as possible so you don’t get run over by the next person.

 There will be 2 portable toilets near the finish line.
 We’ll have some chairs so you can sit down.
-Powell River Search and Rescue are planning to be around should you need their help or would like to chat.
+Powell River Search and Rescue are planning to be around should you need their help or would like to chat with them about the awesome volunteer work they do.

 There will water, oranges, some world-famous Southview donuts right at the finish.
 Use the ticket (attached to your bib) for a free drink, courtesy of the ShingleMill and maybe treat yourself to a celebratory lunch.